jarvis08/TIL/Readme.md

-## Now Studying
+## Now Studying.

 ---

-I am concentrating on studying computer science to understand machine learning better.
+I'm concentrating on studying computer science to understand machine learning better.

 - at SSAFY